TeresaRosinski/HabiSabi/habi-sabi/timesheet.md

 Friday Sept.25: Accounted for in commits of previous project turned in.

 Friday Oct.
 2nd:
-10 - 11: Studying React using Udemy course listed below
+10 - 11: Studying React using Udemy course
 11-12: Studying React using Udemy
 12-1: Studying React using Udemy
 1-2: Studying React using Udemy